jesusprubio/shodan-client/doc/api.md

 Returns all services that have been found on the given host IP.
 Supported options:

-NOTE: All methods drop silently all not supported options.
+NOTE: All methods drop silently all not supported ones.

 - `ip` (string) -  Host IP address.